Region-by-region economic outlook and latest forecasts for investment returns.

 After we have created your personal plan, we move to implementation.
 This is where we action the immediate changes set out in your plan, and put in place reminders for anything that is to occur in the future.
 As your professional advisers, we can action many steps on your behalf making the implementation of changes as painless for our clients as possible.
 We aim to make the process smooth and seamless, providing a holistic service that can be executed with ease.

-The final and most important phase of the relationship with Wybenga Financial is the ongoing management of your wealth.
+The final and most important phase of the relationship with Wybenga Financial is the ongoing management and monitoring of your wealth.
 This ensures you are sticking to your plan and that your portfolio is aligned to your needs and attitude toward risk.
 An ongoing relationship ensures that we know when your circumstances change and that these can be recognised and reflected in changes to your investment approach.

-While we are reviewing your portfolio from the perspective of your personal goals and situation, we also take into account the wider economic landscape and changes to legislation.
+While we are monitoring your portfolio from the perspective of your personal goals and situation, we also take into account the wider economic landscape and changes to legislation.
 We continually review and analyse our preferred investments in a structured and objective way.
 The benefit to our clients is that we are unemotional.
 This can be significantly beneficial over the long term.

 At Wybenga Financial we can provide the time and expertise that will help you invest intelligently and prudently.
 Contact us today to discuss how we can work together: (02) 9300 3000 or .